edmundedgar/did-plc-p2p-guard-rails/README.md

 ### Why use the blockchain for timestamper rotation keys?

-It would also be possible to use the DID:PLC system itself to manage what key is used by what timestamper.
+It would also be possible to use the DID:PLC system itself to manage what key is used by what timestamper, instead of managing them purely on the blockchain.
 However this adds a degree of recursiveness to the system which makes it more confusing to analyse.
 Timestamper key rotations are expected be unusual so the drawbacks of a public blockchain (cost per transaction, slow confirmation speed) should not be disqualifying.